The Earl Carroll Vanities: Alumni

 Over the years, the revue proved to be a training ground for up-and-coming talent.
 In 1924, Sophie Tucker was Carroll's featured "chirper."
 W. C. Fields was credited as both a comic and an author in the 1928 show.
 Jack Benny made his Broadway debut in the 1930 edition.
 Burton Lane, who would later compose several other Broadway scores, contributed music to the 1931 edition.
 In 1932, long before he wrote "Over the Rainbow," Harold Arlen composed "I Gotta Right to Sing the Blues" for Carroll.
 The scenery and costumes that appeared in that number (and throughout the evening) brought a young Vincente Minnelli recognition.
 Also in that year, the comic Milton Berle played a number of eccentric characters, as he would frequently do in his television show three decades later.

 Of course, not all of the revue's contributors went on to become household names.
-Lesser-known alumni included Kathryn Reed Altman, Faith Bacon, David Chasen, Joe Cook, Geneva Duker, Ted Healy, Naomi Johnson, Peggy Hopkins Joyce, Charles Mack, Will Mahoney, Frank Mitchell, George Moran, Lillian Roth, Yvette Rugel, Jean Tennyson, and Beryl Wallace.
+Lesser-known alumni included Kathryn Reed Altman, Faith Bacon, David Chasen, Joe Cook, Geneva Duker, Ted Healy, Naomi Johnson, Peggy Hopkins Joyce, Wayne Lamb, Charles Mack, Will Mahoney, Frank Mitchell, George Moran, Lillian Roth, Yvette Rugel, Jean Tennyson, and Beryl Wallace.